 - Compliance with state and federal laws

-Internal controls are important because they reduce the risk of fraud, prevent loss of funds and resources, and help to ensure that the district meets its goals as well as operates with integrity.
+Internal controls are important because they reduce the risk of fraud, prevent loss of funds and resources, and help to ensure that the district meets its goals and operates with integrity.

 The Internal Auditor provides the Audit Committee with an annual work plan for approval by the Board of Education.
 The plan includes financial, operational and compliance-related audits.
 A written report is prepared after each audit, which provides recommendations and management action plans on how controls will be strengthened.